 - Jill Pollack, Founder and Chief Story Wrangler at StoryStudio Chicago, a fellow B Corp and Illinois benefit corporation.

 - Diana Smith, V.P. of Sales at Silent IT, LLC, seasoned sales leader, and President of the Illinois Search and Staffing Association.

 What’s the Difference Between a Certified B Corporation and a Benefit Corporation?

 Great question!
-A Certified B Corporation has gone through a rigorous third-party B Impact Assessment that measures a company’s performance in several categories including Workers, Community, Environment, and Governance, which encompasses Accountability and Transparency.
-Learn more about the B Corp Impact Assessment here.
+A Certified B Corporation has gone through a rigorous third-party assessment that measures a company’s performance in several categories including Workers, Community, Customers, Environment, and Governance, which encompasses accountability and transparency.

 Annual Benefit Report